← Newsroom

 How Rejecting Genesis Produces Suicidal Empathy

-When a society discards these chapters, every element of Saad’s diagnosis follows logically.
 First, the loss of imago Dei removes any fixed standard of human worth.
 Value becomes arbitrary, assigned by power, feelings, or political utility.
 Envy, explicitly forbidden in the Tenth Commandment (“You shall not covet”), is no longer a sin against a holy God but is elevated into public policy under the name of “social justice.”
 Progressive and rapacious taxation along with forced redistribution become theft disguised as virtue (Exodus 20:15).
-The State assumes the role of redeemer, extracting from hard working producers to satisfy the envious and greedy.
-This violates both property rights grounded in stewardship and the biblical prohibition on covetousness.
+The State assumes the role of redeemer, extracting from hard-working producers to satisfy the envious and greedy.
+This violates both property rights grounded in God’s command for stewardship and the biblical prohibition on covetousness.
+Here the politics of guilt operates: collective guilt is systematically cultivated to justify coercive redistribution as a form of societal self-atonement.

 Second, rejection of the dominion mandate inverts the creational work ethic.
 Genesis presents labour as a dignified calling.
 Scripture repeatedly condemns sloth and commands diligence (Proverbs 6:6–11; 2 Thessalonians 3:10).
 High marginal tax rates and expansive welfare punish extra effort and subsidize non-work.
 The result is precisely what Saad and Hayek observed: reduced innovation, capital flight, and poverty traps.
 The “fatal conceit” of central planning is not merely an economic error; it is theological rebellion against God’s design for human responsibility under His immutable law.
+Rushdoony notes that the welfare state functions as a false redemptive order, offering security in place of the liberty Christ provides.

 Third, empathy becomes disordered.
 Biblical love is never detached from justice or truth.
 Christ’s compassion always operates within His moral reality and character.
 He healed the sick but confronted sin, welcomed sinners but demanded repentance.
 Secular “empathy,” untethered from creation order and the reality of sin, prioritizes feelings over facts.
 It extends compassion to repeat offenders while endangering citizens, or to incompatible ideologies while eroding cultural cohesion.
 This is not kindness; it is what Scripture calls “compassionate” folly that leads to destruction (Proverbs 14:12).
 The feminization Saad notes, empathy dominating without balancing masculine traits of protection and the enforcement of just and righteous laws, reflects the same disorder.
 Societies that lose protective instincts unleash predators.
+What Saad diagnoses as suicidal empathy, Rushdoony identifies as the politics of pity: sentimental, promiscuous compassion detached from biblical justice that inverts order and empowers the state as caretaker.

 Residual Christian Capital and Accelerating Decline